gozdekcr/message-to-crm-extractor/README.md

 - **Missing field detection** : identifies missing customer information
 - **Ambiguity preservation** : "around £1800" stays approximate, not forced into a hard number

 > The goal is not to replace the agent.
-It's to eliminate the 2 minutes of manual data entry so they can focus on the actual conversation.
+It is to reduce repetitive CRM admin so agents can focus on customer communication.

-## User Flow
+## How a User Would Use This

 1. Customer message arrives
 2. System checks CRM relevance